The Bucket List: Release

-The film opened in wide release in the United States and Canada on January 11, 2008 and grossed $19,392,416 from around 3,200 screens across 2,911 theaters, averaging $6,662 per theater ($6,060 per screen) and ranking #1 at the box office.
+The film opened in wide release in the United States and Canada on January 11, 2008, and grossed $19,392,416 from around 3,200 screens across 2,911 theaters, averaging $6,662 per theater ($6,060 per screen) and ranking #1 at the box office.
 The film closed on June 5, 2008, never having a weekend-to-weekend decline of more than 40%, and ended up with a final gross of $93,466,502 in the United States and Canada and another $81,906,000 overseas, for a total gross of $175,372,502 worldwide, easily recouping the film's considerable $45 million budget and turning a sizable profit for Warner Bros.

 Reception

 The Bucket List received mixed reviews from critics.
-On Rotten Tomatoes, the film has a rating of 41% based on 178 reviews, with an average rating of 5.20/10.
+On Rotten Tomatoes, the film has a rating of 40% based on 177 reviews, with an average rating of 5.20/10.
 The site's critical consensus reads, "Not even the earnest performances of the two leads can rescue The Bucket List from its schmaltzy script".
 Metacritic gave the film a score of 42 out of 100, based on 34 critics, indicating "mixed or average reviews".
-Audiences polled by CinemaScore gave the film an average grade of "A-" on an A+ to F scale.
+Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Chicago Sun-Times film critic Roger Ebert, who was diagnosed with thyroid cancer in 2002 and whose lower jaw was removed in 2006, criticized the film's portrayal of cancer sufferers, writing in his one-star review that The Bucket List "...thinks dying of cancer is a laff riot followed by a dime-store epiphany."

 Accolades

-Named one of the Top Ten Films of the Year by the National Board of Review.
+The Bucket List was named one of the ten best films of 2007 by the National Board of Review.

 Soundtrack

 A score album from Varèse Sarabande was released on January 15, 2008, featuring composer Marc Shaiman's original score for the film as well as a selection of newly recorded themes from Shaiman's previous scoring projects, including City Slickers, Simon Birch, The Addams Family, Mother, North, Sleepless in Seattle, South Park: Bigger Longer & Uncut, Mr. Saturday Night, and Stuart Saves His Family.

-It also features a rearranged version of the James Bond theme "Goldfinger" (titled "Printmaster"), with Shaiman's own voice and lyrics in which he spoofs the industry's habit of tracking music in scenes where they don't belong.
+It also features a rearranged version of the James Bond theme "Goldfinger" (titled "Printmaster"), with Shaiman's own voice and lyrics in which he spoofs the industry's habit of tracking music in scenes where they do not belong.

-The full list of 23 tracks is as follows:
+The full list of 23 songs is as follows: